vojtechruz/vojtechruzicka-blog/src/posts/rest-docs/index.md

 ### AsciiDoc vs. Markdown
 The files inside are fragments of your documentation.
 They contain information such as HTTP request and response or curl commands to call your endpoints.

 The resulting API documentation should be, of course, HTML.
 However, as you can see, it is in a different format now.
-It's called AsciiDoc and is very similar to [MarkDown](https://www.markdownguide.org/getting-started).
+It's called AsciiDoc and it is very similar to [MarkDown](https://www.markdownguide.org/getting-started).
 That means it's a simple markup language for text formatting written in plain text.
 MarkDown is widespread, well-known language, so why to introduce another one?
 Why not stick with MarkDown?

 [Why You Shouldn’t Use Markdown for Documentation](http://ericholscher.com/blog/2016/mar/15/dont-use-markdown-for-technical-docs/#why-you-shouldn-t-use-markdown-for-documentation) sums the reasons pretty well.